fireworks light the sky of Delhi during Diwali

 Chandni Chowk is a favourite market for Diwali shopping

-During the day try one of the main markets like Dilli Haat INA, Khan Market or if you’re very adventurous, Chandni Chowk.
+During the day try one of Delhi’s best markets like Dilli Haat INA, Khan Market or if you’re very adventurous, Chandni Chowk in Old Delhi.
 All of these markets will be open during the day and decorated for Diwali.
 Expect them to be buzzing with activing as locals do their last minute shopping.
-Delhi is famous for its budget and specialty markets.

-Having langar at Gurudwara Bangla Sahib is a wonderful community experience, but on this day the gurudwara prepares an extra special langar.
+Having langar at Gurudwara Bangla Sahib is a wonderful community experience, and on this day the gurudwara prepares an extra special langar.
 Langar is the free community meal served at gurudwaras.

 Diwali is on the same day Sikhs celebrate Bandi Chhor Diwas, the day the sixth Sikh guru, Guru Hargobind, was released from prison.
 It was on the main day of Diwali that Guru Hargobind reached Amritsar, the centre of Sikhism worldwide.

-Gurudwara Bangla Sahib is one of most prominent gurudwaras in Delhi.
+I recommend you visit Gurudwara Bangla Sahib, the most prominent gurudwara in Delhi.
 On Bandi Chhor Diwas it is beautifully lit up with festive lights and hundreds of lit candles.
 The gurudwara will be in a joyful mood as thousands of devotees celebrate this special day.
 You do not need to be Sikh to visit the gurudwara or have langar.
 Everyone is welcome, regardless of religion, nationality, sex or colour.

 All visitors must cover their head and remove shoes to enter a gurudwara.
 There are bins with bandanas you can borrow on the gurudwara grounds.
 Gurudwara Bangla Sahib also has a designated visitors centre where tourists can leave shoes and borrow a bandana.